Design team structure

-This flat organizational structure promotes individual contribution without giving the impression that there’s a “boss” (e.g. product manager = designer’s boss).
-Most importantly, this way of working encourages team involvement in the decision-making process so true collaboration can flourish.
+Also, this flat organizational structure promotes individual contribution without giving the impression that there’s a “boss” (e.g. product manager = designer’s boss).
+And, most importantly, this way of working encourages team involvement in the decision-making process so true collaboration can flourish.

 That said, there’s no secret formula.
 The most successful organizations I have collaborated with share the common trait of being flexible—the structure of the design team changed in response to evolving business needs.
 In fact, team structure should be continually re-evaluated based on evidence, product goals, and employee insights 😊

 Let me know if there’s one you’d like me to do next: firstname.lastname@example.org